 - Subrecipient shall assist Eligible Households with (a) Housing Unit Selection. finding and selecting an appropriate housing unit (each a "Housing Unit") that meets federal housing quality standards ("HQS") or such other standards as may be made applicable to the HEART Program by HOME Program statutes and/or regulations, specifically including Uniform Physical Condition Standards (UPCS), and that satisfies the requirements of the HEART Program, HOME Program and this Agreement.
-Eligible Households shall also be entitled to find a Housing Unit for themselves, subject to compliance with the requirements of the HEART Program, HOME Program and this Agreement; however, the parties anticipate that in most cases.
-Subrecipient shall be responsible for locating and qualifying an appropriate Housing Unit for occupancy by each Eligible Household.
+Eligible Households shall also be entitled to find a Housing Unit for themselves, subject to compliance with the requirements of the HEART Program, HOME Program and this Agreement; however, the parties anticipate that in most cases, Subrecipient shall be responsible for locating and qualifying an appropriate Housing Unit for occupancy by each Eligible Household.
 Subrecipient may refer Eligible Households to appropriate Housing Units but may not require an Eligible Household to select a particular Housing Unit.
 Subsidy Payments under this Agreement are portable within the City.
 Subrecipient's obligations under this Section 1.4 apply to each Housing Unit to be occupied by an Eligible Household receiving Subsidy Payments hereunder. - (b) Housing Unit Size; Occupancy Standards.
 Housing Unit selection shall comply with the following "Occupancy Standards" for the applicable Eligible Household: No more than two persons per bedroom plus one may occupy the Housing Unit.
-Thus, no more than three persons may occupy a one bedroom Housing Unit; no more than five persons may occupy a two-bedroom Housing Unit; no more than seven persons may occupy a three-bedroom Housing Unit; no more than one person per bedroom may occupy a Housing Unit.
-Additionally, no fewer than one person may occupy a one bedroom Housing Unit; no fewer than one person may occupy a one bedroom Housing Unit; no fewer than three persons may occupy a two-bedroom Housing Unit; no fewer than three persons may occupy a two-bedroom Housing Unit; no fewer than three persons may occupy a two-bedroom Housing Unit; no fewer than three persons may occupy a two-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than four persons may occupy a four-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a four-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than four persons may occupy a four-bedroom Housing Unit. - (c) Property Inspection.
+Thus, no more than three persons may occupy a one bedroom Housing Unit; no more than seven persons may occupy a three-bedroom Housing Unit; no more than nine persons may occupy a four-bedroom Housing Unit.
+Additionally, no fewer than one person per bedroom may occupy a Housing Unit, as follows: no fewer than one person may occupy a one bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than three persons may occupy a three-bedroom Housing Unit; no fewer than four persons may occupy a four-bedroom Housing Unit. - (c) Property Inspection.
 Prior to occupancy of any Housing Unit by an Eligible Household, and again during the annual (or more often) verification process, Subrecipient shall cause a certified HQS inspector to inspect each Housing Unit occupied or to be occupied by an Eligible Household to ensure the Housing Unit complies with HQS as set forth in the HOME Program, including without limitation 24 CFR 92.251, as well as all applicable state and local codes and ordinances, including zoning ordinances.
 Subrecipient shall provide the City with documentation of each HQS inspector's certification.
 Each HQS inspection shall include all of the following: